bthate/genocide/docs/index.rst

 collegues of the netherlands ensure the "cooperation" of the netherlands to arrest the king and thus stop his genocide.

-I bet europol and collegues have already simulators running where they can practise the arrest of the king and deliver him to the court.

 1 decision away. "within the jurisdiction"

-So:

-1) within the jurisdiction
-2) arrest warrent to the king
-3) arrest of the king
-4) guilty of genocide
-5) into his cell
-6) end of genocide
-7) proclamation of the end of genocide

-This is the end of genocide.
-And run for your non-complicity.

 icc-cpi
 =======